allenai/s2-folks/API_RELEASE_NOTES.md

+# **September 2024**
+### **Breaking Changes**
+  * We no longer accept key requests from free email domains due to limited resources.
+  * We no longer approve key requests for 3rd party apps.

+### Ongoing Reminders:
+  *  Due to the requirements of our agreement with Springer, abstracts are not available via API.
+  *  We now require the use of exponential backoff strategies for API requests.

 # **August 2024**
 ### **Breaking Changes**
   * We can no longer approve key requests from free email domains due to limited resources.
 This will not impact you if you already have a key.
 We appreciate your understanding.